DocCaliban/de-formed/README.md

-De-formed is an unopinionated library to manage validations.
-Validations and form libraries are simply far too complicated for something that should be extremely simple and straight forward, which is the goal of de-formed.
+De-formed is an unopinionated library to manage validationsin React.
+Unfortunately, most validation/form libraries overly abstract the simple nature of validations with unorthodox syntax, cumbersome schemas, forced architecture choices, and lack of customiziation.
+The goal of de-formed is to provide simple and straight forward validation management for React projects.

 De-formed will take a simple schema definition, and then provide you with a React Hook that can be imported anywhere, as needed, to handle validation related tasks.
 Developers can design their own validation behavior catered to their specific needs without having to worry about managing the validation data themselves.

 Much of the time, Example 1 (see below) will be all you need, however, de-formed also makes it easy to:

+1) Maintain separation between form/presentation logic and validation logic (see Example 1)
-1) Create asymetrical validations (where maybe two or more properties always validate simultaneously but others behave normally)
+2) Create asymetrical validations (where maybe two or more properties always validate simultaneously but others behave normally, see Example 2)
+3) Reuse validation logic, including the ability to import validations for nested scenarios (see Example 3)
-2) Customize how you want validations to react to events without restriction
+4) Customize how you want validations to react to events without restriction
-3) Simplify code sharing by encapsulating instances in their own hooks

 Step 1: Create a file to define your validations: